bahrus/xtal-state/README.md

 }
 ```

 [XregExp](http://xregexp.com/) is a library that inspired this spec, and that could provide a kind of polyfill for browsers that don't support named capture groups yet.
 However, it is a rather large polyfill, and supporting this is ultimately throw away code.
 More useful is to be able to provide a parser function, should regular expressions not meet the requirements.
-To set the parser function, use property "parserFn".
+To set the parser function, use property "parseFn".
 The signature of the function should be:

 > function(url: string) : object

 If you set attribute "with-url-pattern", the code tries that first.
-If that gives an error (e.g. no support for named capture groups), then it will try the parserFn property
+If that gives an error (e.g. no support for named capture groups), then it will try the parseFn property

-If attribute "init-history-if-null" is set, then if the url-pattern and/or parserFn matches the location.href (or whatever path is specified by the parse attribute/property)  the (contextual) history.state object is set to the parsed object.
+If attribute "init-history-if-null" is set, then if the url-pattern and/or parseFn matches the location.href (or whatever path is specified by the parse attribute/property)  the (contextual) history.state object is set to the parsed object.
 Otherwise / in addition, xtal-state-parse will emit event "match-found" after parsing, and the event contains the matching object.

-If the address bar doesn't match the regular expression, event "no-match-found" is emitted.
+If the address bar doesn't match the regular expression (or parseFn returns null), an event with name "no-match-found" is emitted.

 ## Surely, xtal-state-parse watches for pop-state events, right?